 Networking is a form of sales!
 You are selling yourself so you should brush up on your sales skills and use them while talking to your new connections.
 I always recommend the book SPIN Selling by Neil Rackham on Amazon to organizations with sales teams.

-Another great book on networking is How to Be a Power Connector by Judy Robinett that can also be found on Amazon.
+Another great book on networking is How to Be a Power Connector by Judy Robinett which can also be found on Amazon.
 The same skills in SPIN Selling are mirrored in this book with vital tips specifically for building a large functional network.

 The most important rule of networking is “Do NOT try to sell anyone”.
 As you network you should be offering to help with no expectations of getting anything in return.
 Selling your product or service to people is not how you “help” someone, so get that out of your head!